tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### Overview

-In Today's class, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting in the FinTech industry, especially in finance and banking.
-By the end of the class, students will create a robo advisor using Amazon Lex and Amazon Lambda.
+In today's class, students will be introduced to conversational user interfaces (CUIs) and learn how they are disrupting the FinTech industry, especially in finance and banking.
+Students will also create a robo advisor using Amazon Lex and Amazon Lambda.

 ### Class Objectives

 By the end of the class, students will be able to:

-* Explain what conversational interfaces and their general applications in FinTech are.
+* Explain what conversational interfaces are, and their general applications in FinTech.

 * Describe the specific applications of conversational interfaces for finance and banking.